vdhamer/Photo-Club-Hub/.github/README.md

 </p>Consider the showing of museums a bonus that may interest some users.
 You are welcome to add a favorite photo museum via a GitHub Pull Request.
 It only requires extending a JSON file.
-The file format is documented below under [How Data is Loaded / The New Approach](#how-data-is-loaded).
+The file format is documented below under [How Data is Loaded](#how-data-is-loaded).

 </details>